aalonsog/ACF/reverse/README.md

 # Introduction

 This repository contains code for simulating the Adaptive Cuckoo Filter.
-It demonstrates the constructions and replicates the simulations reported in "Make your Cuckoo Filter Adaptive and Get Cardinality Estimation for Free", submitted to [IEEE/ACM Transactions on Networking](https://sites.google.com/view/ieee-acm-ton).
+It demonstrates the constructions and replicates the simulations reported in "Cardinality Estimation Adaptive Cuckoo Filters(CE-ACF): Approximate Membership Check and Distinct Query Count for High-Speed Network Monitoring", in IEEE/ACM Transactions on Networking (paper available [here](https://doi.ieeecomputersociety.org/10.1109/TNET.2023.3302306)).

 # Building